strongloop/strongloop/README.md

     slc --help

-For more documentation, see [Getting started with slc](http://docs.strongloop.com/display/SLC/Getting+started+with+slc).
+For more documentation, see [Getting started with StrongLoop Controller](http://docs.strongloop.com/display/SLC/Getting+started+with+StrongLoop+Controller).